GridGain-Demos/ignite-machine-learning-demo/README-BATCH-RUN.md

 # Overview of the  [org.gridgain.demo.batch] package
 -------------------------

+Business Use case: CLaims data transactions (simulated to model "typical" healthcare payers input fields) each require a monetary value be calculated for each claims transaction so that those with the highest expected value (most likely to obtain desired financial reimbursement in a timely manner) can be prioritized in the workflow processing queue according to highest value to lowest value.
+The data generated makes use of a statistical regression algorithm in order to simulate large datasets being processed in parallel on the Apache Ignite cluster.

 The code in this package runs the entire RandomForest pipeline in one straight-through process batch run.
 It performs these steps in order

 0. "Step0" just starts an optional cache server node if you want to run inside your IDE for example.